 Don't leave pets out in the yard on Halloween.

 Vicious pranksters have been known to tease, injure, steal, and even kill pets on Halloween night.
 Inexcusable?
 Yes!
 But preventable, black cats are especially at risk from pranks or other cruelty-related incidents.
 In fact, many shelters do not adopt out black cats during the month of October as a safety precaution.
-Make sure your black cats are safely housed indoors around Halloween.
+Make sure your black cats (or dogs) are safely housed indoors around Halloween.

 Keep pets confined and away from the door.